symbiote/silverstripe-advancedworkflow/README.md

 are subject to the same workflow approval processes, where a particular workflow instance is in effect.
 The embargo export functionality can also be used independently of any workflow.

 ## Sending reminder emails

+The workflow engine can send out email reminders if a workflow has been open for longer than a couple of days (configurable in each "Workflow Definition" through the CMS).

 Periodically run the Workflow Reminder Task by adding a task like this one to the crontab: